-"Both parties have different expectations that lead to a disconnected, fractured relationship," said Sandy Mazur, Spherion division president.
-"This year's Emerging Workforce Study found that despite workers' demands for greater flexibility and work-life balance, employers are cutting formal work-life balance programs.
-When it comes to retention, bosses believe the management climate ... and the company's culture are most important, [but] workers believe financial compensation, benefits and earnings growth are most important for retention."
+"This year's (Spherion) Emerging Workforce Study found that despite workers' demands for greater flexibility and work-life balance, employers are cutting formal work-life balance programs.
+When it comes to retention, bosses believe the management climate ... and the company's culture are most important, (but) workers believe financial compensation, benefits and earnings growth are most important for retention."

 "When employees feel underappreciated, undervalued or dismissed, or oppose the way the boss ... runs the department, it can lead to disconnection and apathy," Oropeza Randall told Business News Daily.
 "It's poison to the workplace."

-Bill Peppler, managing partner of the staffing firm Kavaliro, encouraged employees to address issues with their bosses and co-workers in a professional and respectful manner.
+For both employees and leaders, improving relationships begins with addressing the way you communicate with each other.
+Bill Peppler, managing partner of staffing firm Kavaliro, encouraged employees to address issues with their bosses and co-workers in a professional and respectful manner.

 "Have a solution to the perceived problem, which can be much more proactive than something that may be set up as a complaining session," Peppler said.

 "Be prepared to back up your concerns.
-Show that you have done what you could to rectify the problem yourself."
+Show that you have done what you could to rectify the problem yourself," she added.

 If an employee has a problem with you or your management style, he or she may not feel comfortable enough to bring it up with you directly — at least not right away.
 When they do finally approach you about an issue, it's your responsibility to do something about it.

-"Oftentimes, [bosses] don't know or aren't in touch with issues that employees may experience," Mazur said.
-"So, once an employee approaches his or her boss to address a concern or an issue, the onus is on the boss to resolve the issue as best as they can.
-This can be by providing an honest answer, finding a suitable compromise or implementing a change for that employee."
+"Oftentimes, (bosses) don't know or aren't in touch with issues that employees may experience," Mazur said.
+"So, once an employee approaches his or her boss to address a concern or an issue, the onus is on the boss to resolve the issue as best as they can."

-Though your employees may sound like they're complaining, it's important to truly listen and be patient: The issues they're bringing up to you are usually valid, Oropeza Randall said.
+It's important to truly listen and be patient and not dismiss it as complaining.
+The issues they're bringing up to you are usually valid, Oropeza Randall said.
 She also noted that bosses should make a point to ask their staff for regular feedback.

 "Don't forget to ask for their opinion once in a while — they are your eyes and ears on the ground, and you can bet that they have a pretty good idea of what's going on.
 They can help you."

-"Employees and bosses should aim to develop a strong relationship rooted in mutual trust and respect," Mazur said.
-"If there's a concerted effort from both parties to invest in and nurture the relationship, then both employees and bosses are more likely to be engaged and in sync with each other's goals, objectives and expectations.A solid relationship between boss and employee also pays long-term dividends for the employer.
+"If there's a concerted effort from both parties to invest in and nurture the relationship, then both employees and bosses are more likely to be engaged and in sync with each other's goals, objectives and expectations," she said.
+"A solid relationship between boss and employee also pays long-term dividends for the employer.
 Happy employees tend to be more engaged, motivated and productive."